 Since this part of the process was so foreign and difficult for me, I ended up going to this clinic the afternoon before I left on a bus to Chicago!

-I don’t recommend doing this because the clinic could turn you away especially if they have a high volume of patients and a shortage of staff but I took the risk anyway.
+I don’t recommend doing this last-minute because the clinic could turn you away especially if they have a high volume of patients and a shortage of staff but I took the risk anyway.

 My brother accompanied me to this appointment and we both got to experience the services of a free county clinic.
 I explained to them how I missed the only day the Greene County clinic was open (Tuesday) and that I needed a physical and general blood work for a visa appointment I was going to out-of-state.